-Figure 1 - Location Map

-A) Property Description

-Municipal address - 5155 Mississauga Road Documentation of the existing conditions

-An extensive photographic record of the subject property is included in the HIA.
-The submission includes an arborist's report, landscape plan, servicing plan, planning report, etc. The HIA includes a summary of the history of the property outlining its development over time within a time frame context and documentation of land ownership from the original Crown Grant and subsequent records from the land registry office.
+Figure 1 - Location Map A) Property DescriptionMunicipal address - 5155 Mississauga Road Documentation of the existing conditions An extensive photographic record of the subject property is included in the HIA.
+The development application submission includes an arborist's report, landscape plan, servicing plan, planning report, etc. The HIA includes a summary of the history of the property outlining its development over time within a time frame context and documentation of land ownership from the original Crown Grant and subsequent records from the Land Registry Office.
 A time line, from 1828 to the present is shown in Figure 2.

-The original main house, now a component of a restaurant and banquet facility, is a clay brick, two-storey, hipped-roof building with a gabled-roof extension to the rear.
+Figure 2 Time Line 1828 - 2016 The original main house, now a component of the former restaurant and banquet facility, is a clay brick, two-storey, hipped-roof building with a gabled-roof extension to the rear.
 The original red-orange brick has been painted white for at least 5 decades.
 Numerous additions and alterations have been constructed over the years, the most recent and largest in scale being for the restaurant conversion in 1984 and an enlarged facility in 2003^8 .
 A greenhouse, built c.
 1960 once occupied the rear of the building.
 Additions have been demolished and/or re-built in 1984 and 2003.
 Renovations and restorative works to the original house interior have been generally well done, and to the untrained eye, appear to be mainly original with few exceptions, such as glazing, etc. Figure 3 illustrates the additions and demolitions that have occurred since c.
 1862.